mcarrickscott/modarith/README.md

-# modarith - Python Scripts for generation of code for multi-precision modular arithmetic
+# Modarith - python scripts for generation of code for multi-precision modular arithmetic

-** Script generated finite field arithmetic for elliptic curve cryptography **
+Script generated finite field arithmetic for elliptic curve cryptography

 This repository contains Python 3 scripts for the automatic generation of efficent code for multi-precision modular arithmetic, for both 32 and 64-bit architectures, in C and in Rust.